Frank Thomas: Broadcasting career

 Thomas appeared as a guest analyst during TBS's coverage of the 2007 MLB playoffs.

-Since 2010, Thomas has irregularly appeared on NBC Sports Chicago as a studio analyst during their pre-game and post-game Chicago White Sox broadcasts as well as on other sports talk shows on the channel.
+Since 2010, Thomas has occasionally appeared on NBC Sports Chicago as a studio analyst during their pre-game and post-game Chicago White Sox broadcasts as well as on other sports talk shows on the channel.
 He is also a substitute color analyst for the Chicago White Sox NBC Sports Chicago broadcasts and WGN broadcasts (until the channel ceased broadcasting the White Sox in 2020), filling in for Steve Stone on occasion.

 In 2014, Thomas joined Fox Sports as a studio analyst for MLB on Fox.
 In April 2023, Fox Sports announced that Thomas was being replaced by Derek Jeter.

 In June 2023, Thomas joined Apple TV+'s Friday Night Baseball coverage as an occasional interviewer and color commentator.

 Business

 Thomas is CEO and founder of W2W Records, a record label based in Las Vegas, Nevada.
 He also co-founded the record label Liger Enterprises with former Priority Records executive Ron Spaulding.
 The first project released under the company was Kenny Lattimore's 2017 album, Vulnerable.

 Thomas started his own craft beer, Big Hurt Beer, in 2011.

 In November 2014, Thomas opened a brewpub, Big Hurt Brewhouse, in the Chicago suburb of Berwyn, Illinois.
 The establishment closed in November 2016 but reopened the next year under the new name 35 Sports Bar and Grill.
 It closed for good in February 2018.

 In 2018, Thomas was named spokesperson for Guaranteed Rate, a Chicago-based mortgage lender, who also owned the naming rights to the White Sox home stadium, Guaranteed Rate Field.

 On September 30, 2021, Go The Distance Baseball announced in a press release that Thomas purchased a controlling interest in the company, which owned the Field of Dreams in Iowa.

 Thomas has been a spokesman for testosterone supplement Nugenix since 2015.